How to Hold a Great Strategic Planning Offsite Meeting

 As you establish objectives and agenda items, it may be equally helpful to determine what you won’t discuss.
 Limiting topics can help participants focus on the most important, urgent, or key objectives and help your team stay on track.
 Those items you set aside can be tabled for another offsite or handed to an internal team once you are back in the office, which can help ensure that they are aligned with and driven by an overall strategy.

-3. invite participants
+3. Invite participants

 Allow your objectives to influence your participants.
 If your objectives require board input, make sure those decision-makers are involved.
 If your objectives need an outside facilitator, find someone who can help your whole team produce concrete results at the end of the offsite.
 Ideally, your offsite should have at most ten to twelve participants.
 This size group is large enough to offer a diversity of thought but small enough to ensure that everyone can have input.